Effects Loops...What Are They Good For?!

 With that being said, not all effects should go in the loop.
 An overdrive or distortion pedal for example, are designed to push the amplifier's preamp in order to get more distortion out of it.
 Putting them in the loop would not perform as well.

-A great place to get an idea of what goes where is to refer to our Signal Flow post.
 All time based and most modulations will go in the effects loop.
 If you want to use a boost to push the amp into overdrive, run it up front.
 If you want an actual volume boost, place it after the preamp, in the effects loop.

 Parallel Vs. Series: A series effects loop is very simple.
 Send goes out to the effect input and return comes back to the amp from the effect output.
 With a parallel loop, there will be some form of mix available.
 In this case you can use the mix controls to decide how much of the effect you want mixed with your original signal.